-Moreover, subject persons are once more to refer to the Risk Factors Guidelines issued by the ESAs on 4 January 2018 insofar as these may be applicable to them.
+Moreover, subject persons are once more to refer to the Risk Factors Guidelines issued by the EBA insofar as these may be applicable to them.
 These Guidelines contain sections setting out risk factors particular to activities that constitute "relevant financial business" in terms of the PMLFTR and that may materialise themselves when carrying out the CRA.
 Thus, anyone carrying out any relevant financial business referred to in this document, and is assessing its ML/FT risk, is to also consider any sector-specific risk factors referred to in this document.
-The Risk Factor Guidelines are available on the ESAs' website.
+The Risk Factor Guidelines are available on the EBA's website.